-After months of patiently waiting for your little one’s arrival, they’re finally here!
-You’re getting plenty of baby snuggles and cuddles.
-Baby is getting the hang of feeding and discovering new things every day.
+After months of patiently waiting for your little one’s arrival, your baby is finally here!
+You’re getting plenty of baby snuggles and cuddles, and your baby is getting the hang of feeding and discovering new things every day.
 And hopefully you’re getting in naps whenever you can.

-But there are some general weight loss norms as well as nutrition and exercise tips that can be helpful to know as you settle into this next chapter.
+But there are some general weight loss guidelines, as well as nutrition and exercise tips that can be helpful to keep your mind and body strong as you and your baby settle into this next chapter of life.

-• How much weight do you lose after giving birth?
-Once baby has been delivered (along with their accompanying placenta and amniotic fluid), most women lose an average of 10 to 13 pounds.
+• Weight loss right after you give birth – Once your baby has been delivered (along with the placenta and amniotic fluid), most women lose an average of 10-13 pounds.

-• First week after delivery: You’ll probably continue losing weight with the loss of retained fluids.
+• First week after delivery – You’ll probably continue losing weight as your body gets rid of retained fluids.

-• Six weeks after giving birth: Depending on whether you had a cesarean (C-section) or vaginal birth, weight loss will vary based on activity level and diet.
+• Six weeks after giving birth – Depending on whether you had a cesarean (C-section) or vaginal birth, weight loss will vary based on your activity level and diet.
 However, it’s recommended that you don’t lose more than a pound or two per week.
 More than that may be unsustainable and can lead to health issues.

 While breastfeeding, women burn an average of 500 additional calories a day.
 This may sound like a secret formula for weight loss, but it’s important to get those calories back.
 Maintaining a calorie deficit (burning more calories than you take in) can leave your body without enough energy to support recovery, milk production and other important functions.
 But with a healthy diet and exercise plan, it’s still possible to shed some baby weight while breastfeeding.

-When can you start working out after giving birth?
+When you can safely start working out after having a baby

-In general, women should wait until after their postpartum checkup, which typically occurs about six weeks after giving birth.
-Taking walks during this time and doing gentle stretches or yoga can help you slowly ease back into a pre-baby exercise routine.
-But your doctor will want to make sure you’re ready before starting more intense exercises and activities.
+In general, you should wait until after your postpartum checkup, which typically occurs about six weeks after giving birth.
+Taking walks during this time and doing gentle stretches or yoga can help you slowly ease into an exercise routine.
+But speak with your doctor or clinician to determine when you’re ready before starting more intense exercises and activities.

 Because a C-section is a major surgery, it generally means a longer postpartum recovery period before you can start physical activity.
 Depending on your doctor’s recommendations and whether you’re experiencing pain, you may be able to start light activity around six weeks after childbirth.
 But you may be instructed to avoid doing anything that puts strain on your stomach, like crunches.

+It’s absolutely fine if weight loss is your main goal postpartum.
+Just remember that working out has a lot of other physical and mental benefits too, so it’s important to work regular exercise into your weekly routine.
 Everybody is going to approach postpartum exercise at their own pace.
-Whether you were already consistently active before and during pregnancy or are getting active for the first time, here are some general guidelines for creating a postpartum workout plan:
+Whether you were already consistently active before and during pregnancy or you’re getting active for the first time, here are some general guidelines for creating a postpartum workout plan:

 Your path of recovery is yours alone, and your body will tell you what works.
-If you can comfortably take a long walk as soon as you leave your postpartum checkup, great.
-But if the most you can handle is going up the stairs one or two extra times per day, that’s fine too.
+If you had an uncomplicated delivery and your doctor is okay with it, you may feel ready to take a short walk as soon as a few days after delivery.
+It’s also fine if the most you can handle is going up the stairs one or two extra times per day, or even if you wait to start moving until after your six-week checkup.

 2. Add your postpartum workout plan into your new parenting routine

-• Exercise when your child is asleep It’s recommended that new moms try to sleep whenever their baby does.
-But if you’ve had some quality shut-eye, baby’s naptime might be a great time to do exercises that require more focus – or that simply require having both hands free.
+• Exercise when your child is asleep – It’s recommended that you try to sleep whenever your baby does.
+But if you’ve had some quality shut-eye, baby’s naptime might be a great time to do exercises that require more focus or that simply require having both hands free.

-• Add exercises to routine activities.
-For example, do lunges while brushing your teeth or squats while the bottle warms up.
-And don’t worry if you forgot to get something upstairs – embrace the extra movement.
+• Add exercises to routine activities – For example, do lunges while brushing your teeth or squats while the bottle warms up.
+And if you forget something upstairs, don’t get annoyed but embrace the extra movement and calorie burn.

-• Make it fun.
-Do activities you love or make them social by inviting other friends or moms to go for walks.
-Or check out classes at a local gym if that works for you – some even have day care included with membership.
+• Make it fun – Do activities you love or make them social by inviting other friends or parents to go for walks.
+You could also check out classes at a local gym if that works for you, and some even have day care included with membership.
+And try to slowly build up to an activity you may have enjoyed before you were pregnant, like running, so you can get back to doing what you love.

-3. Know the best postpartum workouts and exercises (and the ones to avoid)
+3. Know the most effective postpartum workouts and exercises

 Part of going at your own pace is choosing exercises that match it.
 Certain exercises and activities will complement different phases of recovery and help you get stronger more efficiently.